-The purpose of this program is to provide freshman year college scholarships to high school graduating students who (a) Are related to active, retired or deceased Exchange U. S. payroll employees and assigned military personnel, or (b) Work for the Exchange themselves and paid on the U. S. payroll.
-This program is consistent with the AREA objective of community involvement.
+The dual purposes of this program are to provide (a) freshman year college/university scholarships to high school graduating students who (a) Are related to active, retired or deceased Exchange U. S. payroll employees and assigned military personnel, or (b) Work for the Exchange themselves and paid on the U. S. payroll.
+(See Personal Eligibility Criteria in paragraph 4.)
+This scholarship program is consistent with the AREA objective of community involvement.

 Applicants must be permanent U.S. residents and be less than 21 years of age.

-Applicants must be natural, legally adopted children or custodial stepchildren of active, retired or deceased Exchange U. S. payroll employees or assigned military personnel.
+Applicants must be natural, legally adopted children or custodial stepchildren of active, retired or deceased Exchange U. S. payroll employees or military personnel assigned to the Exchange.